 - 17 Money-Saving Tips for Frugal Family Travel this Summer

-Costco is a perfect place to start on your road trip.
-The big parking lot makes it easy to maneuver with your RV.
-Frequently there is green space nearby for the kids to run around or use to organize your shopping trip.
+There are other perks to starting your road trip off at Costco.
+The big parking stalls and expansive lot make it easy to maneuver in an RV.
+Frequently there is green space nearby for the kids or pets to run around in.

-However, they do not allow overnight parking.
-So whenever you can stop at Costco on the way, or you can make it your first stop before your trip.
+However, Costco does not allow overnight parking.
+So whenever you can, stop at Costco on the way or go before your trip.

 One of our favorite things to do is find the nearest Costco or plan at stopping at Costco and a convenient location for lunch.
 The pizzas and sandwiches in the food department are perfect for a quick lunch on the road.
-And while you’re there if you can grab anything you have forgotten to prepare.
+And while you’re there you can grab almost anything you have forgotten to pack.

 Final Thoughts about RVing and Costco